 9. Selling Descriptions

 Boring or super short product descriptions don’t sell.
 No surprise here.
 Make sure you give potential customers all the information they are looking for.
 Even if something seems to be obvious to you, write it down.
-The more details, the more chances to convince a visitor to buy the product.
+The more details, the more chances are to convince a visitor to buy the product.

 However, make sure you are not giving 5 pages of block text.
 Use bulleted and numbered lists to make it easy to skim through.
 Make sure your product descriptions are written in a positive, selling tone.